andy-dextrous/elvora/TO-DO.md

 ## Current

-- Add isHomepage to uri-index
+- Add isHomepage to uri-index and force one instance only
+- Add revalidation hook to uri-index
+- Prevent templates causing 3 db lookups